arnowelzel/lightbox-photoswipe/readme.txt

 * New backend interface with tabs.
 * The lightbox will no longer be disabled on the home page, archive pages or search results if it is disabled in one or more pages/posts.

+= 2.100 =

+* Fix in caption handling for images with captions referred using `aria-describedby` which was broken since 2.94.

 = 2.99 =

 * Fix in caption handling for images with `data-caption-title` and `data-caption-desc` attributes.